GaurangTandon/CPtools/tips.md

         }

     The same problem plagues array initialization (`int arr[k] = {0};`) and cannot be avoided by doing `memset(arr, k, 0);` as the latter also takes `O(k)`.

+## Floats

+1. Use epsilon when comparing floating point values, even when with ints.
+For example, 1e-10

 ## Strings